TEAC 7002 Addressing Diversity in Mathematics Teaching and Learning

 Level Postgraduate Coursework Level 7 subject

-Students must be enrolled in 1809 Graduate Certificate in Primary Mathematics, 1830 Graduate Certificate in Primary Mathematics Education or 1720 Master of Inclusive Education.
+Students must be enrolled in 1682 Master of Special Education; 1720 Master of Inclusive Education; 1830 Graduate Certificate in Primary Mathematics Education; 1847 Master of Education (STEM) or 1911 Master of Education.

 Students must have either completed all core mathematics subjects of the 1781 Master of Teaching (Primary) program at Western Sydney University, or be an accredited primary teacher, or enrolled in the Master of Inclusive Education.